-- a) If your issue is not something we can resolve immediately as part of our day to day business, we will usually deal with it as a stage 1 complaint.
+- (a) If your issue is not something we can resolve immediately as part of our day to day business, we will usually deal with it as a stage 1 complaint.
 Stage 1 is where we try to resolve your complaint locally within the service you are complaining about.
-We aim to resolve the majority of complaints at stage 1 of the procedure. - b) At stage 1 we will send you an acknowledgement within 3 working days of the date we receive your complaint. - c) We will appoint a Responding Officer to look into your complaint.
-This will usually be a manager from Housing. - d) The Responding Officer will contact you within 5 working days to clarify the issues and your desired outcome in relation to each element of your complaint. - e) The Responding Officer will contact you with a thorough response within 20 working days of the date we receive your complaint. - f) If you are unhappy with the outcome at stage 1 you should contact the Complaints and Information Governance Team within 20 working days of the date of your stage 1 response to request moving your complaint to stage 2. - g) If it is not going to be possible to respond to your stage 1 complaint within 20 working days the Responding Officer will contact you and explain the reason why. - h) If you have not received a response by the time the stage 1 target date is up and you have not heard from the Responding Officer you should contact the Complaints and Information Governance Team. - i) We may need to agree to extend the timescales where people are unavailable due to sickness absence, annual leave or other commitments or where we are waiting for an advocate or translator to be appointed.
+We aim to resolve the majority of complaints at stage 1 of the procedure. - (b) At stage 1 we will send you an acknowledgement within 3 working days of the date we receive your complaint. - (c) We will appoint a Responding Officer to look into your complaint.
+This will usually be a manager or team leader from Housing or Building Services. - (d) The Responding Officer will contact you where appropriate to clarify the issues and your desired outcome in relation to each element of your complaint.

+- (e) The Responding Officer will contact you with a thorough response within 10 working days from receipt of complaint if this is not possible, they will contact you with an explanation and a date by when the stage one response should be received.
+This should not exceed a further 10 working days without good reason. - (f) If you are unhappy with the outcome at stage 1 you should contact the Complaints and Information Governance Team within 20 working days of the date of your stage 1 response to request moving your complaint to stage 2. - (g) If you have not received a response by the time the stage 1 target date is up and you have not heard from the Responding Officer you should contact the Complaints and Information Governance Team.
+Where the investigation is almost complete we may extend the timescale, alternatively we may escalate your complaint to Stage 2. - (h) We may need to agree to extend the timescale for response where people are unavailable due to sickness absence, annual leave or other commitments or where we are waiting for an advocate or translator to be appointed.
 This will be the exception and not the rule.
-The Responding Officer will agree any extension with you and contact you confirming the decision where appropriate.
-If you do not receive a response by the agreed date you should contact the Complaints and Information Governance Team. - j) If your complaint is about the manager of the service concerned we may ask a manager from another service to look into your complaint.
+The Responding Officer will contact you where it is necessary to extend the timescale for response.
+If you do not receive a response by the agreed date you should contact the Complaints and Information Governance Team. - (i) If your complaint is about the manager of the service concerned we may ask a manager from another service to look into your complaint.
 Where appropriate we will investigate your complaint at stage 2 of the procedure.
 This will depend on the nature of your complaint.